 Oxygen-consuming wastes are not a significant source of pollution in this watershed.
-There are no segments of the Lower Wabash watershed currently appearing on Indiana's 303(d) list for impairment due to oxygen-consuming waste contamination.
+There are no segments of this watershed listed on the Indiana 303(d) list for impairment due to disolved oxygen.

 3.1.4 Nutrients

 The term "nutrients" in this Strategy refers to two major plant nutrients: phosphorus and nitrogen.
 These are common components of fertilizers, animal and human wastes, vegetation, and some industrial processes.
 Nutrients in surface waters come from both point and nonpoint sources.
 Nutrients are beneficial to aquatic life in small amounts.
 However, in over-abundance and under favorable conditions, they can stimulate algal blooms and excessive plant growth in quiet waters or low flow conditions.
 The algal blooms and excessive plant growth often reduce the dissolved oxygen content of surface waters through plant respiration and decomposition of dead algae and other plants.
 This is accentuated in hot weather and low flow conditions because of the reduced capacity of the water to retain dissolved oxygen.